How To Install A Light Poles - Bolt Down Steel vs. Direct Burial Composite Light Poles

 Sandy Environments

 In areas like Santa Monica, sandy soil requires deeper burial for direct burial poles to ensure stability.
+Having a longer light pole shaft is crucial for maintaining stability in such environments.
 Poles should be buried at a depth of 10% of the pole’s height plus 3 feet.
 For example, a 30-foot pole should be buried at least 6 feet deep to prevent shifting.
 Additionally, using gravel or concrete backfill helps secure the pole in loose sand, which is essential for areas prone to high winds.

 Coastal and Saltwater Areas